Integration-Automation/AutoControlGUI/docs/source/example/critical_exit/critical_exit.rst

 | critical exit
 | if you want to click keyboard key to exit program you can use this module
 | when you click what you set on set_critical_key will make program exit
+| this example is how to auto use CriticalExit
 .. code-block:: python

     from je_auto_control import CriticalExit